 - You can refinance your mortgage to reduce the length of your loan.
 For instance, you can refinance a 20-year home loan into a 10-year home loan that comes with a lower interest rate but higher monthly payments.
 You'd have the loan paid off 10 years earlier.

-- Switching to a fixed-rate loan from an adjustable-rate mortgage.
+- You can switch to a fixed-rate loan from an adjustable-rate mortgage.
 When you have a variable-rate loan, your monthly payments can fluctuate as the interest rate changes.
 Switching to a fixed-rate home loan offers homeowners the security of knowing that their monthly payments will never change.

 Are there any disadvantages to mortgage refinancing?